ShaylaStevenson/team-dashboard/README.md

-# team-dashboard
+# team-profile-generator
-Command line application to store and display information about staff members.
+Command line application to create and view current staff, their role, and details of position.